tibjs/commons/packages/eslint-config/README.md

 # @tib/eslint-config

-Shared ESLint config to enforce a consistent code style for LoopBack development
+Shared ESLint config to enforce a consistent code style for Tib development

 ## Installation